 Danau Tanu in GROWING UP IN TRANSIT

 It is no secret that Danau’s own background has spurred her research interests.
 As a child of a Chinese Indonesian father and a Japanese mother, Danau grew up attending an Indonesian kindergarten for a year and a Japanese public school in Tokyo for a year as well as two English-medium ‘international’ schools in Indonesia and Singapore.
-Having grown up speaking four languages at home, it seemed natural for her to be drawn to studying issues relating to mobility and identity.
+Having grown up speaking four languages at home and at school, it seemed natural for her to be drawn to studying issues relating to mobility and identity.

 You can read more about Danau’s book, Growing Up in Transit, or her other publications, such as peer-reviewed journal articles, book chapters or opinion pieces, as well as her public talks.
 Or, if you prefer to learn on the go, you can listen to or watch featured interviews on podcasts and other media or read something a tad more personal here.